woutersf/requestador/README.md

 * url: the full url to POST/GET to or the channel to SOCKET/AMQ to e.g. "tstchannel" or "http://mydomain/url/to_/post/to"
 * data: Allowerd datatypes: forward (forward postbody or socket msg) empty or fixed

+## monitoring
+It's best to connect Nagios to the polling path of the server: "/requestadorPoll" If you dont have that, you can run "node monitor.js" This script will alert you via email if the servers stops running.
+It's best to configure (and test) your monitoring in config.ini before you use it in production.